 Combine yogurt, soy sauce, mayonnaise, pepper and ginger in a bowl; stir well.
 Taste and add honey to your desired sweetness level.
 Add salt if desired.

 Add to chicken mixture; toss gently to coat.
-Sprinkle with toasted almonds.
+Sprinkle with toasted sesame seeds.

 Serving size depends on if you are serving this as a main course or as part of a spread for potluck or other gathering.
 As a main course, you could get 4-6 servings, and as a potluck dish, 8-10.Nutritional information is based on 6 servings, served as the main course.